PhantomGamesDevelopment/TWM2/README.md

 	  * This will allow solo players a fighting chance to actually fight against the bosses
 	  * For the time being, this change will only apply to the Lord Yvex fight, if testing goes well, I will adapt to other bosses
   * Colonel Windshear
-    * Addressed a silly bug with the Colonel Windshear fight that caused the platform turrets to be on a different team than the gunship
+    * Addressed a silly bug with the Colonel Windshear fight that caused the platform turrets to be on a different team than the gunship itself
-      * The Harbinger Gunship allies will now properly target players instead of shooting their leader
+      * This will address the following two problems:
+	    * 1. Turrets targeting the gunship allies
+		* 2. Gunship allies targeting the boss
 	* Colonel Windshear can now call for additional air support during the fight
   * Stormrider
 	* Re-did his ground detection script to "hopefully" eradicate those funny moments when he suicide bombs the ground, ending the fight